Prometric HAAD/DHA/MOH MOCK TEST - 1

 76.

-When a nurse is working with a client with psychiatric problems, a primary goal is the establishment of a therapeutic nurse-client relationship.
+A nurse is assigned to care for a client with psychiatric problems.
+The primary goal is to establish a therapeutic nurse-client relationship.
 What is the major purpose of this relationship?

 77.

-An African-American woman is diagnosed with primary hypertension.
-She asks, “Is hypertension a disease of African- American people?”
-What is the nurse’s best response?
+An African-American woman is newly diagnosed with primary hypertension.
+She asks the nurse, “Is hypertension a disease of African-American people?”
+Which response by the nurse is most appropriate?

 78.